mattermost/mattermost-developer-documentation/site/content/contribute/more-info/server/feature-flags.md

 aliases:
   - /contribute/server/feature-flags
 ---

+# What are feature flags

+Feature flag is a software development technique that turns functionality on and off without deploying new code.
 Feature flags allow us to be more confident in shipping features continuously to Mattermost Cloud.
 Feature flags also allow us to control which features are enabled on a cluster level.

 # How to use feature flags

+## When to use

+There are no hard rules on when a feature flag should be used.
+It is left up to the best judgement of the responsible engineers to determine if a feature flag is required.
+The following are guidelines designed to help guide the determination:

+- Any "substantial" feature should have a flag
+- Features that are probably substantial:
+    - Features with new UI or changes to existing UI
+    - Features with a risk of regression
+- Features that are probably not substantial:
+    - Small bug fixes
+    - Refactoring
+    - Changes that are not user facing and can be completely verified by unit and E2E testing.

+In all cases, ask yourself: Why do I need to add a feature flag?
+If I don't add one, what options do I have to control the impact on user experience (e.g. a config setting or System Console setting)?

 ## Add the feature flag in code